kishanpatel789/kp_data_dev_site/content/posts/014_PythonFunctionParameters.md

     return warnings
 ```

-Instead of an empty list, we pass `None` as the default argument for `warnings`.
+Instead of an empty list, `None` is the default argument of `warnings`.
 In the function logic, if the user doesn't pass a `warnings` argument, we define `warnings` as an empty list at call time.
 This isolates the default empty list to a single function call (i.e. no shared state between calls).

 ## Positional or Keyword Parameters
 So far, our example parameters have received arguments by either position or keyword.
 The following function calls are all valid: